michaelgruenstaeudl/PlastomeBurstAndAlign/README.md

 # plastburstalign
-A Python tool to extract and align genes, introns, and intergenic spacers across hundreds of plastid genomes using associative arrays
+A Python tool to extract and align genes, introns, and intergenic spacers across thousands of plastid genomes using associative arrays

 ### TO-DO
 **IMPORTANT:** Highlight how this software differs from the recently published software "OGU: A Toolbox for Better Utilising Organelle Genomic Data" ([https://onlinelibrary.wiley.com/doi/10.1111/1755-0998.14044](https://onlinelibrary.wiley.com/doi/10.1111/1755-0998.14044))